TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

 ## 6. Inconsistent data entry
 Data can be entered in very creative and different forms.
-To see inconsisten values, use:
+To see inconsistent values, use:
 ```
 df['Column'].unique()
 ```